friendly-bits/geoip-shell/README.md

 (if specifying multiple countries, use double quotes)
 </details>

+- **NOTE1**: If your machine has enough memory, consider installing with the `-p` option.
+For more detailed explanation, check out [NOTES.md](/NOTES.md).

-- **NOTE**: If your distro (or you) have enabled automatic nftables rules persistence, you can disable the built-in cron-based persistence feature by adding the `-n` (for no-persistence) option when running the -install script.
+- **NOTE2**: If your distro (or you) have enabled automatic nftables rules persistence, you can disable the built-in cron-based persistence feature by adding the `-n` (for no-persistence) option when running the -install script.

 **5)** The `-install.sh` script will ask you several questions to gather data required for correct installation, then initiate download and application of the ip lists.
 If you are not sure how to answer some of the questions, read [INSTALLATION.md](/INSTALLATION.md).